angaar96/Morse-Code-Translator/readme.md

 A Morse code translator built during week 5 of my software development course at \_nology and tested using Jest.

-It is capable of translating English words to Morse code and vice versa and can also translate sentences.
+It is capable of translating English words to Morse code and vice versa, and can also translate sentences.

 Thanks to Marcus Spiske on Unsplash for the background image.